openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

       - Description
       - Source
     * - Endangered species (biodiversity conservation) in **count**
       - Total number of critically endangered and endangered amphibians, reptiles, birds and mammals whose ranges overlap a site.
-Rationale for including in **se.plan**: sites with a larger number of critically endangered and endangered species are ones where successful forest restoration can potentially contribute to reducing a larger number of extinctions. (`view in GEE <https://code.earthengine.google.com/bc5cc4ac63eedd0cd63e56b4b2e42fc7?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Fterra-bio-div-image>`__)
+Rationale for including in **se.plan**: sites with a larger number of critically endangered and endangered species are ones where successful forest restoration can potentially contribute to reducing a larger number of extinctions (`view in GEE <https://code.earthengine.google.com/bc5cc4ac63eedd0cd63e56b4b2e42fc7?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Fterra-bio-div-image>`__).
       - World Bank, which processed over 25 000 species range maps from: (i) IUCN.
 The IUCN Red List of Threatened Species. https://www.iucnredlist.org; and (ii) BirdLife International.
 Data Zone. http://datazone.birdlife.org/species/requestdis.
 Resolution of World Bank layer: 1 km.
 More information may be found at https://datacatalog.worldbank.org/dataset/terrestrial-biodiversity-indicators; data may be downloaded at http://wbg-terre-biodiv.s3.amazonaws.com/listing.html.
 See also: (i) Dasgupta, S. and Wheeler, D. 2016.
 Minimizing Ecological Damage from Road Improvement in Tropical Forests.
 Policy Research Working Paper: No. 7826.
 Washington, DC, World Bank; (ii) Danyo, S., Dasgupta, S. and Wheeler, D. 2018.
 Potential Forest Loss and Biodiversity Risks from Road Improvement in Lao PDR.
 World Bank Policy Research Working Paper 8569.
 Washington, DC, World Bank; (iii) Damania, R., Russ, J., Wheeler, D. and Barra, A.F.
 2018.
 The Road to Growth: Measuring the Tradeoffs between Economic Growth and Ecological Destruction, World Development.
 Elsevier, 101(C): pp. 351–376.
-    * - Biodiversity intactness index (BII) gap (Biodiversity conservation) in **percent**
+    * - Biodiversity Intactness Index (BII) gap (Biodiversity conservation) in **percent**
-      - The biodiversity intactness index describes the average abundance of a large and diverse set of organisms in a given geographical area, relative to the set of originally present species. **se.plan** subtracts the BII from 100 to measure the gap between full intactness and current intactness.
-Rationale for including in **se.plan**: sites with a larger BII gap are ones where successful forest restoration can potentially contribute to reducing a larger gap. (`view in GEE <https://code.earthengine.google.com/bc5cc4ac63eedd0cd63e56b4b2e42fc7?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Fibii-4326>`__)
+      - The BII describes the average abundance of a large and diverse set of organisms in a given geographical area, relative to the set of originally present species. **se.plan** subtracts the BII from 100 to measure the gap between full intactness and current intactness.
+Rationale for including in **se.plan**: sites with a larger BII gap are ones where successful forest restoration can potentially contribute to reducing a larger gap (`view in GEE <https://code.earthengine.google.com/bc5cc4ac63eedd0cd63e56b4b2e42fc7?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Fibii-4326>`__).
       - Newbold, T., Hudson, L., Arnell, A. *et al.* 2016.
 Dataset: Global map of the Biodiversity Intactness Index.
 In: Newbold *et al.* 2016.
 Science.
 Natural History Museum Data Portal (data.nhm.ac.uk). https://doi.org/10.5519/0009936.
 Resolution of Newbold *et al.* layer: 1 km; see also: (i) Scholes, R.J. and Biggs, R. 2005.
-A biodiversity intactness index. *Nature*, 434(7029), pp.45-49; (ii) Newbold, T., Hudson, L.N., Arnell, A.P., Contu, S., De Palma, A., Ferrier, S., Hill, S.L., Hoskins, A.J., Lysenko, I., Phillips, H.R. and Burton, V.J.
+A biodiversity intactness index. *Nature*, 434(7029): pp.45-49; (ii) Newbold, T., Hudson, L.N., Arnell, A.P., Contu, S., De Palma, A., Ferrier, S., Hill, S.L., Hoskins, A.J., Lysenko, I., Phillips, H.R. and Burton, V.J.
 2016.
 Has land use pushed terrestrial biodiversity beyond the planetary boundary?
-A global assessment. *Science*, 353(6296), pp.288–291.
+A global assessment. *Science*, 353(6296), pp. 288–291.
-    * - Unrealized biomass potential (Carbon sequestration) in **metric tonnes of carbon (C)/hectare**
+    * - Unrealized biomass potential (carbon sequestration) in **metric tonnes of carbon (C)/hectare**
-      - Unrealized potential above ground biomass, below ground biomass, and soil organic carbon combined density (megagrammes carbon per hectare) under baseline climate (see below). (`view in GEE <https://code.earthengine.google.com/bc5cc4ac63eedd0cd63e56b4b2e42fc7?#layer_id=projects%2Fee-amcmahon%2Fassets%2Fseplan%2Fseplan_layers%2FBase_Unr_AGB_BGB_SOC_MgCha_500m>`__)
+      - Unrealized potential above ground biomass, below ground biomass, and soil organic carbon combined density (mega grammes carbon per hectare) under baseline climate (see below) (`view in GEE <https://code.earthengine.google.com/bc5cc4ac63eedd0cd63e56b4b2e42fc7?#layer_id=projects%2Fee-amcmahon%2Fassets%2Fseplan%2Fseplan_layers%2FBase_Unr_AGB_BGB_SOC_MgCha_500m>`__).
       - Walker, W.S., Gorelik, S.R., Cook-Patton, S.C. *et al.* 2022.
 The global potential for increased storage of carbon on land. *Proceedings of the National Academy of Sciences*, 119(23): p. e2111312119. https://doi.org/10.1073/pnas.2111312119.
 Resolution of Walker *et al.* layer: 500 m.
     * - Forest employment (local livelihoods) in **count**
       - Number of forest-related jobs per ha of forest in 2015, combined across three economic activities: forestry, logging and related service activities; manufacture of wood and of products of wood and cork, except furniture; and manufacture of paper and paper products.
 Varies by country and, when data are sufficient for downscaling, first-level administrative subdivision (e.g. state or province).
 Rationale for including in **se.plan**: a higher level of forest employment implies the existence of attractive business conditions for labor-intensive wood harvesting and processing industries, which tends to make forest restoration more feasible when income for local households is a desired benefit. (`view in GEE <https://code.earthengine.google.com/bc5cc4ac63eedd0cd63e56b4b2e42fc7?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Femp_ha>`__)
       - Developed by the **se.plan** team by downscaling national data from: International Labour Organization.
 2020.
 Employment by sex and economic activity - ISIC level 2 (thousands).
 Annual, ILOSTAT database. https://ilostat.ilo.org/data
-    * - Woodfuel harvest (local livelihoods) in **m<sup>3</sup>/hectare**
+    * - Woodfuel harvest (local livelihoods) in m<sup>3</sup>/hectare
       - Harvest of woodfuel per hectare of forest in 2015.
-Rationale for including in **se.plan**: a higher level of woodfuel harvest implies greater demand for woodfuel as an energy source, which tends to make forest restoration more feasible when supply of wood to meet local demands is a desired benefit. (`view in GEE <https://code.earthengine.google.com/bc5cc4ac63eedd0cd63e56b4b2e42fc7?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2FWoodfuel_gadm36_1_edited_image>`__)
+Rationale for including in **se.plan**: a higher level of woodfuel harvest implies greater demand for woodfuel as an energy source, which tends to make forest restoration more feasible when supply of wood to meet local demands is a desired benefit (`view in GEE <https://code.earthengine.google.com/bc5cc4ac63eedd0cd63e56b4b2e42fc7?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2FWoodfuel_gadm36_1_edited_image>`__).
       - Developed by **se.plan** team by downscaling national data from: FAO.
 2020.
 Forestry Production and Trade.
 In: *FAOSTAT*. http://www.fao.org/faostat/en/#data/FO
-    * - Plantation growth rate (wood production) in **dry metric tonnes of woody biomass/hectare/year**
+    * - Plantation growth rate (wood production) in **annual dry metric tonnes of woody biomass/hectare**
       - Potential annual production of woody biomass by fast-growing trees such as eucalypts, poplars and willows.
-Rationale for including in **se.plan**: faster growth of plantation trees tends to make forest restoration more feasible when desired benefits include income for landholders and wood supply to meet local and export demands. (`view in GEE <https://code.earthengine.google.com/bc5cc4ac63eedd0cd63e56b4b2e42fc7?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Fyields-4326>`__)
+Rationale for including in **se.plan**: faster growth of plantation trees tends to make forest restoration more feasible when desired benefits include income for landholders and wood supply to meet local and export demands (`view in GEE <https://code.earthengine.google.com/bc5cc4ac63eedd0cd63e56b4b2e42fc7?#layer_id=projects%2Fjohn-ee-282116%2Fassets%2Ffao-restoration%2Ffeatures%2Fyields-4326>`__).
       - Albanito, F., Beringer, T., Corstanje, R. *et al.* 2016.
 Carbon implications of converting cropland to bioenergy crops or forest for climate mitigation: a global assessment. *GCB Bioenergy*, 8: pp. 81–95, https://doi.org/10.1111/gcbb.12242; resolution of Albanito *et al.* layer: 55 km.

 .. _seplan-appendix-d: